michael2012z/BitBible/markdown/KJV/files/1Chr.md

 37. And Ziza the son of Shiphi, the son of Allon, the son of Jedaiah, the son of Shimri, the son of Shemaiah;

-38. These mentioned by their names were princes in their families: and the house of their fathers increased greatly.mentioned: Heb. coming
+38. These mentioned by their names were princes in their families: and the house of their fathers increased greatly.

 39. And they went to the entrance of Gedor, even unto the east side of the valley, to seek pasture for their flocks.